KyleAMathews/blog-2/_posts/2015-09-13-writing-a-x86-emulator-in-javascript.md

 $ ld -static -arch i386 -o program program.o
 {% endhighlight %}

+And to test it, you can execute it and check the exit code with the following
+commands:

+{% highlight bash %}
+$ ./program
+$ echo $?
+{% endhighlight %}

-We split the problem in two: Finding the actual assembly instructions in the binary and executing them.
+So, we decided to split the problem in two: Finding the actual assembly instructions in the binary and executing them.

+## Mach-O Binary Format

 To find the actual code, it's necessary to know the Mach-O binary architecture.
 The binary contains diverse segments with different shapes: